domino-team/docs/index.md

 ##Where to get help

-First you need to read this documents.
+First you need to read this documentation.
 We will try our best to make the documentation complete and detailed.

 Second, we will have our own forum open later, when you will be ask questions there.